 The Epilepsy Fellowship is a one year program (with the option of a second year Clinical Neurophysiology Fellowship—see below).
-The fellowship offers specialized training in neonatal, pediatric, and adult epilepsy and neurophysiology—with an emphasis on the management of intractable epilepsy and epilepsy surgery evaluation.
-Fellows can select between an adult or pediatric-focused track; regardless of track, exposure is offered to both adult and pediatric patients and expert faculty.
+The Fellowship offers specialized training in neonatal, pediatric, and adult epilepsy and neurophysiology—with an emphasis on the management of intractable epilepsy and epilepsy surgery evaluation.
+Fellows can select between an adult or pediatric-focused track.
+Regardless of track, exposure is offered to both adult and pediatric patients and expert faculty.

 All fellows attend a combined weekly epilepsy surgery conference, and a comprehensive lecture series throughout the year covering pediatric and adult topics, plus journal club and EEG review sessions.
 Fellows will become knowledgeable of the various imaging modalities involved in the evaluation of intractable epilepsy, including MRI, interictal/ictal SPECT, PET, and fMRI.
-Additionally, the fellowship provides hands-on experience and intensive individual training by faculty in the following procedures and clinical activities:
+Additionally, the Epilepsy Fellowship provides hands-on experience and intensive individual training by faculty in the following procedures and clinical activities: